 As solid as other New Jersey poker apps have become, the PokerStars NJ mobile offering still blows them out of the water.
 That’s not to say the app is a model of perfection, as server lag and unresponsiveness are still minor issues, but in terms of overall game selection, account management, design and aesthetics, PokerStars NJ wins out.

 Currently, the app offers cash games (NLHE and PLO), tournaments, sit & go’s and the widely popular (and mobile friendly) Spin & Go’s.
-Zoom poker is listed in the app lobby, but is presently just there for show, as PokerStars has yet to offer fast-fold cash games on either mobile or desktop.
+Zoom poker is listed in the app lobby, but games tend to only run when there is a “play [x] amount of cash game hands” promotion running.